-In this article, we will study what is recursion and how actually the recursion works.
-We will also learn the characteristic of recursive function along with some recursive programs which are most frequently asked in the interviews along with their C++ code.
+Recursion is one of the most important concepts that each programmer should learn thoroughly.
+In this article, we will study What is Recursion in C++ and how it actually works.
+We will also learn from some examples which are most frequently asked in the interviews.
 So, let’s get started!

 What Is Recursion?